liferay/headlessapis.wedeploy.io/content/docs/content-space/index.md

 ```

 When navigating through the list of entities, the link to each entity can be found with the rel `self`

+You can found more examples in the following [link](/docs/content-space/examples.html).